ajaimesv/examples/vi.md

 ## .vimrc

-Make sure you create this file before even using vim or you will face [this error/feature](https://github.com/vim/vim/issues/1326).
+Make sure you create this file before even starting vim or you will face [this error/feature](https://github.com/vim/vim/issues/1326).

 ```
 set sm